Tarzana, Los Angeles: History

-The area now known as Tarzana was occupied in 1797 by Spanish settlers and missionaries who established the San Fernando Mission.
-Later absorbed by Mexico, the land was surrendered to the United States in 1848 by the Treaty of Guadalupe Hidalgo following the Mexican–American War.
-Under US rule it evolved into a series of large cattle ranches.
-Investors took over in the 1870s, turning grazing into large-scale wheat farm operation.
+The area now known as Tarzana was occupied in 1797 by settlers and missionaries from New Spain who established the San Fernando Mission.
+The region was later absorbed by Mexico, and then surrendered to the United States in 1848 in the Treaty of Guadalupe Hidalgo following the Mexican–American War.
+As part of the U.S., it evolved into a series of large cattle ranches.
+Investors in the region turned grazing fields into large-scale wheat farms during the 1870s.